kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 Use `Raindrop Highlights: Sync Highlights` command to trigger manual sync.

 Use `Raindrop Highlights: Show Last Sync Time` command to check last sync time for each collection.

+Use `Raindrop Highlights: Open Link in Raindrop` command to open the corresponding link in Raindrop.

 ### API Token